-(i) Level Three Punishment.
-A defendant subject to Level Three punishment may be fined up to one thousand dollars (\$1,000) and shall be sentenced to a term of imprisonment that includes a minimum term of not less than 72 hours and a maximum term of not more than six months.
-The term of imprisonment may be suspended.
-However, the suspended sentence shall include the condition that the defendant: - (1) Be imprisoned for a term of at least 72 hours as a condition of special probation; or be fined up to two thousand dollars (\$2,000) and shall be sentenced to a term of imprisonment that includes a minimum term of not less than seven days and a maximum term of not more than 12 months.
+(h) Level Two Punishment. - A defendant subject to Level Two punishment may be fined up to two thousand dollars (\$2,000) and shall be sentenced to a term of imprisonment that includes a minimum term of not less than seven days and a maximum term of not more than 12 months.
 The term of imprisonment may be suspended only if a condition of special probation is imposed to require the defendant to serve a term of imprisonment of at least seven days.
 If the defendant is placed on probation, the judge shall impose a requirement that the defendant obtain a substance abuse assessment and the education or treatment required by G.S.
 20-17.6 for the restoration of a drivers license and as a condition of probation.
-The judge may impose any other lawful
+The judge may impose any other lawful condition of probation.